 A coverage zone can be associated with one or more Service Engines.
 Each Service Engine can have its own unique coverage zone, or the Service Engines can be associated with more than one coverage zone and have over lapping coverage zones.
 In Figure 1-2, all Service Engines serve Coverage Zone 1, and Service Engine 1 is specifically associated with Coverage Zone 2, a subset of Coverage Zone 1.

 If a coverage zone is served by multiple Service Engines, all Service Engines are put in the routing table.
 The metric value, entered in the Coverage Zone file, indicates the proximity of the Service Engine to the client.
 When multiple Service Engines serving a coverage zone are on the same subnet and have the same metric value, and load-based routing is not enabled, the Service Router uses round-robin routing to redirect the client.
 If load-based routing is enabled, the load of the Service Engines are used to determine the best Service Engine to redirect the client.

-The Service Router chooses the best Service Engine based on whether the Service Engine is participating in the delivery service for which the origin server matches that of the requested domain and whether the Service Engine is assigned to serve the client's network region.
+The Service Router chooses the best Service Engine based on whether the Service Engine is participating in the delivery service for which the origin server matches that of the requested domain, and whether the Service Engine is assigned to serve the client's network region.

-The Service Router uses four methods:
+The Service Router uses the following methods:

 •Load-based routing (least loaded)